jpabadir/pace-c/meeting-minutes/team-minutes/nov9-team-minutes.md

 - [Eric] lists of tasks for each user group.
 - [aleks] validating email
 - [aleks] mentorship form, from sign up form to create account form requries react routing to go to next page
+- [aleks] on create account form, an email needs to be passed into the "place email here" spot

 ## Detailed Notes:
 -